MoinZargar/video-notes-ai/README.md

 # YouTube Lectures to AI Notes Converter

+This tool has three main features:
-Convert YouTube educational content into well-structured, downloadable notes using AI.
-It also includes an AI assistant to help understand the content and resolve doubts.
+- It converts YouTube educational content into well-structured, downloadable notes.
+- It converts typed/handwritten PDFs into well-structured, downloadable notes.
+- It features an AI-powered tutor to aid in understanding the content and resolving doubts.

 ## Installation